composer/composer/doc/03-cli.md

 `setting-key` is a configuration option name and `setting-value1` is a configuration value.
-For settings that can take an array of values (like `github-protocols`), more than one setting-value arguments are allowed.
+For settings that can take an array of values (like `github-protocols`), multiple setting-value arguments are allowed.

 You can also edit the values of the following properties: